-As the year winds down, this is the moment to step back and get intentional about what comes next.
+As the year draws to a close, it’s a natural moment to pause, reflect, and think intentionally about what comes next.

 For 2026, the IRS increased retirement contribution limits again, creating more tax-advantaged room for disciplined savers:

-Rather than waiting for bonuses or improved cash flow, the strongest outcomes come from designing contributions now so January paychecks are already optimized.
+Rather than waiting until bonuses are paid or midyear cash flow improves, the strongest outcomes come from designing contributions now so January paychecks and bonus elections are already optimized.

 Catch-up contributions remain a powerful lever, especially as retirement approaches:

 The right approach depends on tax brackets, liquidity, and timing.
-Planning intentionally allows these dollars to support a broader strategy.
+Planning this intentionally allows these dollars to support a long-term strategy rather than simply increasing savings by default.

-Beginning in 2026, individuals with prior-year wages above $150,000 must make 401(k) catch-up contributions into the Roth bucket rather than pre-tax.
+Beginning in 2026, individuals with prior-year wages above $150,000 must make 401(k) catch-up contributions into the Roth (after-tax) bucket rather than the pre-tax bucket.

-This does not eliminate the value of catch-up contributions, but it does shift tax timing.
-Planning ahead ensures this rule aligns with your broader tax strategy.
+This change does not eliminate the value of catch-up contributions, but it does shift tax timing.
+Planning ahead helps ensure this rule aligns with your broader tax strategy rather than working against it.

 With higher contribution limits and evolving tax dynamics, 2026 is an ideal time to reassess Roth conversion strategies.

-Staged conversions can reduce lifetime taxes, improve retirement flexibility, and manage future required distributions when coordinated precisely.
+Staged conversions, when appropriately coordinated, can reduce lifetime taxes, improve retirement flexibility, and help manage future required distributions.
+The goal is precision, not blanket conversions.

-When integrated properly, HSAs can serve as a powerful long-term tax-advantaged asset, not just a spending account.
+When integrated into a broader investment strategy, HSAs can serve as a highly tax-efficient long-term asset, not just a health care spending account.

 When investment and tax planning work together, the impact is often greater than either in isolation.

-Small changes made early can compound meaningfully over time.
+Minor adjustments made early in the year can meaningfully improve outcomes over time.

 Estate and gift planning thresholds continue to rise in 2026, creating expanded planning flexibility: